 Heavy-Duty Casters are Essential for Dollies and Platform Trucks

 You wouldn’t have a car without the wheels.
 Likewise, you wouldn’t have a dolly or platform truck without casters.
 Heavy-duty wheels are essential for successful operation of these kinds of material-handling equipment.
 Determining what kind of heavy-duty caster you need for your dolly or platform truck is something that a Douglas Equipment representative can assist you with – as all of our material-handling equipment can be custom-manufactured for your business’s specific purpose.
 In addition, we have an extensive catalog of impressive material-handling equipment that you shop from on our website.

 Learn the difference between a dolly and a platform truck in our article, “What Is the Difference Between a Dolly, Hand Truck, and a Folding Hand Truck?”.

 It’s worth noting that carts used in the manufacturing process also utilize heavy-duty casters.

 Have Casters Reinvented the Wheel?

 It could be said that casters are the manifestation of reinventing the wheel.
-By creating a mechanism that connects the wheel to a platform, the task of hauling small and heavy items from one place to the next has improved drastically.
+By creating a mechanism that connects the heavy duty wheel to a platform, the task of hauling small and heavy items from one place to the next has improved drastically.
 Casters are just as important as the wheel itself.
 It makes it easier to transport items, and thanks to Douglas Equipment, there are ways to customize a caster to fit a specific purpose, whether it’s for heavy-duty applications or extreme weather conditions.